indrapermana/tada-sudoku/README.md

 # TADA Sudoku

 TADA Sudoku is sudoku checker api.
+Currently, the api only provide for 9x9 or 81 numbers.
 Built on top of nodeJS and expressJS.

 # Installation